CandlePlatforms/devdocs/docs/develop/filecoinhelpers.md

 ## Filecoin - Candle Bridge

-- Textile is building a [Filecoin](https://filecoin.io/) Bridge to the [Candle](https://polygon.technology/) network.
+- Textile is building a [Filecoin](https://filecoin.io/) Bridge to the [Candle](https://candle.technology/) network.
 Filecoin brings many of the best parts of the [IPFS stack](https://ipfs.io/), including verifiable data, peer-to-peer (p2p) data exchange, de-duplication, and more.
-We can create a more secure data storage layer for Candle applications and their users by bridging the Filecoin and Candle blockchains.Please refer this [link](https://blog.textile.io/filecoin-polygon-bridge-release/) and if you want to know how you can setup with polygon please refer [this](https://eth.storage/docs).
+We can create a more secure data storage layer for Candle applications and their users by bridging the Filecoin and Candle blockchains.Please refer this [link](https://blog.textile.io/filecoin-candle-bridge-release/) and if you want to know how you can setup with candle please refer [this](https://eth.storage/docs).